Brexit - French Social Charges on UK Nationals

 "1.
 The rules and objectives set out in Article 48 of the TFUE, Regulation (EC) No. 883/2004 and Regulation (EC) No. 987/2009 of the European Parliament and the Council apply to persons covered by this title."

 This means that British nationals who are tax residents of France and in the health system through an S1 on 31st December 2020, will continue to benefit from the exemption from social charges on their pension income, as well as the reduced rate of 7.5% of social charges on their capital income.
-The same applies to those who later obtain cover through an S1.
+The same applies to those who later obtain cover through an S1, either through prior residence in France, or as someone of State retirement age who relocates to France, from whom an S1 is still available.

 It is highly likely that many errors are will occur this year with income tax assessments as a result of tax offices not correctly applying the rule.
 Indeed, the misapplication of the exemption on social charges has been an historic problem by tax offices.
 We have also reported previously on notaires who do not correctly apply the rule, in our article Notaires and Property Sales.